 Rules We Follow

-For most agencies of state government, these rules appear in South Carolina's procurement laws.
+For most agencies of state government, these rules appear in the South Carolina Consolidated Procurement Code and Regulations.
 A summary of our competitive procurement processes follows.
 Additional guidance is available in the policies and procedures adopted pursuant to those rules.

 Our Competitive Processes